 There are many interesting things to do in Las Vegas.
 It is the largest city in Nevada and receives millions of visitors every year.
 With a wide variety of leisure options, such as music, theater, circus, magic, gambling, betting, weddings, family fun, excursions and much more, it is one of the largest entertainment centers in the world.

 However, the best thing about Las Vegas is that it’s on the West Coast, surrounded by breathtaking national parks.
 At first, we thought of visiting the city in passing, as our flight landed there to begin our 10-day West Coast USA road trip.
-Our initial idea was to spend as little time as possible in the city, get our rental car, and start our adventure through the American West.
-But thankfully, we changed our mind and decided to stay long enough to get to know the most important places to visit in Las Vegas.
+Our initial idea was to spend as little time as possible in the city, get our rental car in Las Vegas, and start our adventure through the American West.
+But thankfully, we changed our minds and decided to stay long enough to get to know the most important places to visit in Las Vegas.

 To give you a little background, this area was sparsely inhabited and it wasn’t until 1905 when Las Vegas became a city thanks to the arrival of the railroad.
 But it wasn’t until 1931 when gaming became legalized, that LV began its growth and transformation.
 At that time, the first hotels in Vegas were built.